XuehaiPan/nvitop/README.md

 ## Usage

-Query the device status.
+Query the device and process status.
 The output is similar to `nvidia-smi`, but has been enriched and colorized.

 ```bash
 $ nvhtop